 This will assure the quality of your actuarial work and result in better outcomes for the business.
-You will also be in a better position to align your own business processes with the professional requirements imposed upon your employees.
+You will also be in a better position to align your own business processes with the professional requirements and standards imposed upon your employees.

 Is this for insurance organisations?

 The QAS provides benefits to any type of organisation that employs actuaries, including insurance companies, reinsurers, consultancies and regulators.

 - Raising positively the profile of an actuarial department or team within an organisation.

 - Improving the consistency of the actuarial service provision across larger organisations.

 - An experienced independent team coming in and giving bespoke feedback and suggestions (formal and informal) in relation to the policies and procedures that are in place.

 - Demonstrating your commitment to actuarial employees in terms of supporting them in their work and their professional responsibilities.

 - Demonstrate to potential future employees that you value and are committed to excellent actuarial work.